 Description: The building faces east and is a four story stone and concrete structure.
 The building is located on landscaped grounds in the center of Fremont.
 The building is faced with blue Bedford stone.
 The parapet has a decorative moulding that is slightly pedimented at the center.
-The center section projects from the building and has four immense simple smooth round engaged columns extend for the first and second stories.
-The cornice above the third story projects from the building.
+The center section projects from the building and has four immense simple smooth round engaged columns extend for the second and third stories.
+The cornice above the third story projects from the building with a recessed fourth story above.
 The deeply rusticated basement contrasts notably with the smooth stone above.
-Entry to the first story is through a small vestibule on the east facade but directly onto a long corridor on the north and south facades.
+In the interior, entry to the first story is through a small vestibule on the east facade but directly onto a long corridor on the north and south facades.
 Original features include grey marble wainscoting and stairs, ceramic tile flooring in tan, black, and white, and elaborate plaster mouldings in four patterns.
-The 35 foot by 50 foot former District Court courtroom occupies the southwest corner of the third story at the end of the hallway.
+The 35 foot by 50 foot former County District Court courtroom occupies the southwest corner of the third story at the end of the hallway.
 The courtroom has been converted to a meeting room for the Board of Supervisors and has therefore been considerably changed with new ceilings, lighting, and wall coverings.
 On the east side is the modern Judicial Center.

 County Judicial Center – Fremont

 Location: 426 North Broad Street / West 5th Street